 Corrosion: The internal parts of your air handler are prone to corrosion over time if not well maintained.
 Corrosion is a natural process on metal parts, but the introduction to harsh chemicals will speed this process up exponentially and unnecessarily.
 Many household chemicals like ant/roach killers, cleaning solvents, and especially gas will eat away at the coatings of the coil and cause it to prematurely breakdown.
 These chemicals give off gas when you use them, and the residue on the outside of the can will penetrate your air handler causing corrosion.

 Fire Hazard: Many chemicals are at high risk for combustion.
 Gas, obviously, is a high risk, and we find people sitting their gas cans nearby their units often.
 The risk increases with a Gas Furnace that has open flames to heat the unit.
 Other chemicals such as pesticides, paint thinners, acetone, and harsh cleaners are combustion hazards as well.

-Spills: Leaving a half used gallon of paint is a concern for a spill hazard.
+Spills: Leaving a half-used gallon of paint is a concern for a spill hazard.
 If the lid is not put on completely, and those things are hard to ensure they are sealed completely, it could easily be bumped and turned over.
-All it will take is someone walking through bumping a can of paint, cleaner or other solvent to drop down and spill into the unit or ductwork.
+All it will take is someone walking through bumping a can of paint, cleaner, or another solvent to drop down and spill into the unit or ductwork.
 This could be a very costly repair that is preventable.
-The unit could be destroyed once paint would enter the unit because you could not remove all the paint in those cracks and hard to reach corners.
+The unit could be destroyed once paint would enter the unit because you could not remove all the paint in those cracks and hard-to-reach corners.
 Other chemicals could destroy the unit as well.
-Not to mention the odors created from a spill entering the duct work.
+Not to mention the odors created from a spill entering the ductwork.

 Contact 3D Air Services LLC so we can inspect your HVAC units to help protect your family, and we can do an Indoor Air Quality test for your family.